BlakeScott/calendar_events/README.md

-#### Event Calendar module
+## Calendar Events module

 ---
-This repository contains a Drupal 7 module that pulls customer event information from the Customer calendar.
-It will then be posted as an internal comment for Support members to see.
+#### This repo contains a Drupal 7 module that pulls customer event information from the Customer calendar.
+This information is then posted as an internal comment in relevant Zendesk tickets.
 This module is part of the Swarm initiative being undertaken by Acquia Support.

-As a new user, these are the recommended step to follow for getting started with this module:
+##### As a new user, follow these steps to get started with this module:

 1. Add a new Drupal 7 application to Acquia Cloud
   a.
 Go to https://insight.acquia.com/subscriptions/add.